CMWorks/Student-Gradebook-Planner/README.md

 In src/server:
 Install the python requirements in requirements.txt file.

+Run the server with 'python dbRESTServer.py' while inside the src/server directory.
-Run the bash command called server.cmd or run it to start the server, or run it's content if not on windows
+Or run the bash command called server.cmd if lazy.

 # Release Build
 Hosed on [github pages](https://cmworks.github.io/Student-Gradebook-Planner/).